What is Conciliation?

 The service is available to all employees and employers except those specifically excluded by law.
 However, even in these cases the service may be made available on an ad hoc basis where all parties request assistance and where such facilitation can be accommodated.

-What types of dispute can be referred to conciliation?
+What types of disputes can be referred to conciliation?

 What happens in conciliation?

-The IRO treats as confidential all information received during the course of conciliation.
-S/he will not divulge this information to any other party unless expressly permitted to do so.
+The IRO treats as confidential all information received during the course of the conciliation process.
+They will not divulge this information to any other party unless expressly permitted to do so.

 Who is the Conciliator?

-The conciliator - Industrial Relations Officer (IRO) - is an officer of the Workplace Relations Commission.
-All IROs come from an independent public service background.
+The conciliator - an Industrial Relations Officer (IRO) - is an officer of the Workplace Relations Commission.
 They are trained and experienced experts in mediation and conciliation techniques.

 How do I begin a conciliation process?